haesleinhuepf/napari-tools-menu/README.md

 To keep the Tools menu clean and organized, some suggestions should be made.
 Create category menus that classify your tool in a way such that a broad audience knows what it's doing.
 Examples:

-  * Filtering / denoising
+  * Filtering / noise removal
   * Filtering / background removal
+  * Filtering / edge enhancement
+  * Filtering / deconvolution
+  * Image math
   * Registration
-  * Segmentation / Binarization
+  * Segmentation / binarization
-  * Segmentation / Labeling
+  * Segmentation / labeling
-  * Label processing
+  * Segmentation post-processing
   * Measurement
   * Visualization
   * Utilities